Studying maths beyond GCSE

 If so, have you thought about how continuing to studying maths will help you?
 It could make a huge difference to whether you achieve your aims.

 If you don’t know what you want to do, then studying maths will help to keep your options open.

 - It opens up opportunities

-- Maths qualifications are highly regarded by employers and universities and are often required.
-What’s more, if you’re well-qualified in maths you tend to earn more.
+- Advanced maths qualifications are highly regarded by employers and universities.
+They are often required or recommended, and may lead to reduced offers for entry to university and degree apprenticeship programmes, even for subjects that don't have a large amount of mathematical content.
+What's more, if you're well-qualified in maths you tend to earn more.

 - It keeps your maths skills fresh

 The chances are that at some point you’ll be asked to take a numeracy test.